ajsmith607/ajsmith/content/articles/quaddress-intro/index.md

 In my use cases, such as referencing text within an article on a newspaper page, I only need to specify the approximate starting point of the content.
 Nothing is gained by, for example, trying to encode the overall area the derivative image occupies.
 However, this use case and others can be very straightforwardly accommodated, as shown in these two divisional grid examples:

 <pre><code>
-# a single quadrant address, already discussed
+# a single quaddress, already discussed
 image.quaddress = "43";

-# a range of quadrants
+# a range of quaddresses
 image.quadrange = "14-34";

-# multiple, possibly non-contiguous, quadrants
+# multiple, possibly non-contiguous, quaddresses
 # as a comma delimited string of integers
 image.quaddresses = "12,22,43";

-# multiple, possibly non-contiguous, ranges
+# multiple, possibly non-contiguous, quaddress ranges
 image.quadranges = "14-34,22-44";

 # etc.